zebrunner/community-edition/docs/config-guide.md

  In order to enable full ci/cd workflow you need to add a webhook to your repository registered in Zebrunner, this webhook will trigger onPush and onPullRequests events on the ci component(Jenkins by default) as builds.

- After each Push and Pull Request events, related Jenkins jobs will pull your repository, build your code and execute the sonarqube analysys.
+ After each Push and Pull Request events, related Jenkins jobs will pull your repository, build your code and execute the sonarqube analysis.

 #### Configure required credentials